hhxzzy/Feature-Augmentation-and-Random-Labeling/README.md

 ## Introduction

-This zip file contains the Pytorch implementation of our paper **Regularizing Classifier For Few-Shot Object Detection via Feature Augmentation and Random Labeling**.
+This repository contains the Pytorch implementation of our paper **Regularizing Classifier For Few-Shot Object Detection via Feature Augmentation and Random Labeling**.
 Our code is based on the baseline algorithm [DeFRCN](https://github.com/er-muyue/DeFRCN/tree/main).

 The methods of our paper are mainly implemented in `FARL/defrcn/modeling/roi_heads/roi_heads.py`.